advancedresearch/the_century_of_satire/applying-joker-calculus-to-scholarship-of-early-christianity.md

 There are two basis perspectives in scholarship of Early Christianity: History and Myth.
 One can use Joker Calculus to construct higher dualities from these two perspectives.

+Each expression in Joker Calculus can be written as a code, e.g. Historical Myth = `1 0`:

+- History is assigned `1`, due to be being Seshatic biased
+- Myth is assigned `0`, due to being Platonic biased

 ### Overview

 1. History (Christian Apologetics)